adonisjs/v5-docs/content/guides/fundamentals/adonisrc-file.md

 ```

 ### typescript
-The `typescript` property informs the framework and the ace commands that your application is using TypeScript.
+The `typescript` property informs the framework and the Ace commands that your application is using TypeScript.
 Currently, this value is always set to `true`.
 However, we will later allow applications to be written in JavaScript as well.

 ---

 ### directories
 An object of known directories and their pre-configured paths.
 You can change the path to match your requirements.

-Also, all the ace `make` commands references the `.adonisrc.json` file before creating the file.
+Also, all the Ace `make` commands references the `.adonisrc.json` file before creating the file.

 ```json
 {